devops-bharat05/Python-Flask-Apps/ZipApp/Online File Zipping App.md

-Here's a detailed `README.md` file for your Flask-based online file zipping application:

----

 # 🗜️ Online File Zipping Application

 A simple web application built with **Python** and **Flask** that allows users to upload a file, compress it, and download the zipped file.
 Perfect for DevOps engineers and developers looking to build a hands-on project for learning or portfolio purposes! 🚀